open-wc/open-wc/docs/guide/README.md

 - [Publishing](/publishing/)
 - [Automating](/automating/)

-## Why open-wc
+## Why `open-wc`

+We want to provide the community with well-known and experience-tested recommendations for their web component projects.
+Everything we do here is to encourage and support development with these open standards.

-### Our philosophy
+### Our Philosophy

-- The goal of Open Web Components is to empower everyone with a powerful and battle-tested setup for creating and sharing open source web components.
+The goal of Open Web Components is to empower developers with powerful and battle-tested tools for creating and sharing open source web components.

-- Javascript fatigue: Enjoy the peace of mind that comes from having a well-known default solution for almost everything.
-Open-wc has got you covered.
+Many web developers have experienced the dreaded "Javascript Fatigue".
+With our recommendations, we hope you'll enjoy the peace of mind that comes from having a well-known default solution for almost everything.
+From IDE to CI, `open-wc` has got you covered.

+We want web component development to be accessible and approachable for people, so our recommendations aim to:
+- Be easy to use
+- Be ready to use
-- Making things accessible and approachable for people: Easy to use, ready to use, 'it just works' feeling
+- Give you that 'it just works' feeling

-### Why web components
+### Why Web Components

-- keep it frank, and friendly (no throwing shade at frameworks)
-	- close to browser standards etc
-	- bundle size?
+We believe that the open web is an ideal platform for application development.
+It's free, open, and standardized nature reenforces user's privacy and control while enabling developers to produce useful apps.

+#### Historical Background

+**tl;dr:** Libraries provided the inspiration to standardize the web's component model, which became a practical reality in 2019 after many years of work.

+The World Wide Web was originally just text documents connected by hyperlinks.
+As technologies like JavaScript and techniques like <abbr title="Asynchronous JavaScript and XML">AJAX</abbr> and <abbr title="Representational State Transfer">REST</abbr> entered the picture, the web slowly developed into a platform for full-fledged application development.

+At first, JavaScript libraries like jQuery were absolutely required. jQuery gave developers a common set of tools across browsers with extremely different feature sets.
+Eventually jQuery features became standard browser features.
+The pattern of libraries innovating then browsers standardizing continued.
+As the "[browser wars](https://www.wikiwand.com/en/Browser_wars)" died down, the pace of standardization increased, and many new features came to the web.

+In the last several years, a component-based model for web app development became popular, and the JavaScript community blossomed with a wide variety of libraries and approaches.
+Work on standardizing the web's component model began at Google in 2012.
+After several years of open development, the web components standards became implemented across all major browsers in 2019.

+#### Technical Benefits

+Working with built-in browser features has several advantages over purely JavaScript-based frameworks.

+##### Performance
+Just like `querySelector` reduces developers' dependence on jQuery, the web components standards reduces the size and complexity of component libraries and frameworks.
+This ultimately benefits users by decreasing page load times and increasing app performance.

+##### Future Proofing
+Using standard components protects your app from framework churn.
+The web has an extremely strong tradition of backwards-compatibility.
+Standards bodies have consistently gone out of their way to maintain legacy APIs.

+##### Flexibility
+The web components standards are fairly low-level, letting library authors build upon them with innovative APIs.
+By using such libraries you can build your app in the style you want while still leveraging built-in browser features.

-### How we work
+### How We Work

 	- Polymer slack, evaluate tools, open discussion, blogs, ?????, etc.

-### Mention changes
+### Mention Changes

-Best practices/recommendations and examples are subect to change and will evolve over time.
+Best practices/recommendations and examples are subject to change and will evolve over time.

 ## Contribute